 Unqualified Doctors Performing Spine Surgery

-If you or a loved one has suffered severe injuries as a result of medical negligence during a back surgery or neck surgery performed by a medical provider who you suspect did not hole the proper qualifications, call Simmons and Fletcher, P.C. to discuss the potential for a medical malpractice claim today at: 1-800-298-0111.
+If you or a loved one has suffered severe injuries as a result of medical negligence during a back surgery or neck surgery performed by a medical provider who you suspect did not hole the proper qualifications, call Simmons and Fletcher, P.C. to discuss the potential for a medical malpractice claim today at (713) 932-0777.

 What is a Herniated Disc?

-Herniated discs are a common injury that people may suffer due to many different types of injuries.
-They are often referred to as disc herniations, protruding discs or even bulging discs.
-Discs in the spine are a form of padding between the vertebrae that basically are comprised of a soft gel-like center with an outer protective layer.
+A herniated disc is a common injury to the soft material between the vertebrae in the spine that people may suffer due to many different types of injuries.
+Discs in the spine are a form of padding between the vertebrae that are comprised of a soft gel-like center with an outer protective layer.
 If the disc is compressed, the center can push out towards the protective layer resulting in a protrusion or bulge.
 If the outer layer is pierced, allowing the center to extrude out of the disc, this is a herniation.

 Herniated disks can cause nerve root compression due to the extruding material and/or due to swelling of the soft tissue around the disk.
 When you suffer from nerve root compression, this can be extremely painful and even result in radiating pains along the nerve that is encroached by the disc.